Into Film Clubs

 However with all this being said, Aladdin definitely exceeded my expectations and was definitely refreshing and captivating.

-Exotic Disney fairytale about the unlikely meeting of a cheerful tearaway and a beautiful princess.
+Disney fairytale set in the Middle East about the unlikely meeting of a cheerful tearaway and a beautiful princess.

 Live-action version of Rudyard Kipling’s classic story of a young boy raised by wolves in the jungle.